-These are expensive employee benefits (maternity/paternity pay could easily exceed $100k for some higher level employees).
-Yet, they are also very strategic – designed to promote those things which are mutually beneficial to the employee and the employer (commitment to family, giving back to the community, savings, team building and fitness).
+These are expensive employee benefits (maternity/paternity pay could easily exceed $100k for some higher-level employees).
+Yet, they are also very strategic – designed to promote those things which are mutually beneficial to the employee and the employer (commitment to family, giving back to the community, savings, team building, and fitness).

 Perks like these are outstanding and those employers should be applauded.
 However, research has found that the things most important to employees are tied to encouragement.
-In an article in Inc., contributor Issie Lapowsky listed the 10 things employees want most in a job and two of them are related to encouragement, (#1 and #6) and only one of them had to do with pay and benefits (#10).
+In an article in Inc opens in a new window., contributor Issie Lapowsky listed the 10 things employees want most in a job, and two of them are related to encouragement, (#1 and #6) and only one of them had to do with pay and benefits (#10).
 Employees want to know that what they do at work and how they do it matters.
 It is important for them to be convinced that they are important.

 The amazing thing about this perk is that it does not cost the employer a penny.
 It does require a commitment from the top and buy-in from all who manage to be fully engaged in the practice of specific, genuine and consistent encouragement.
-The word encourage means “to give courage”; courage to take risk, learn from mistakes, be curious and go the extra mile.
+The word encourage means “to give courage”; courage to take risks, learn from mistakes, be curious, and go the extra mile.
 Withholding encouragement works in the opposite way – it robs employees of the confidence and resolve to excel.

 Managers who find it hard to encourage are usually dealing with some of their own insecurities.
 If they were never (or rarely) encouraged, doling it out in generous portions will not come naturally.
 Many of those who are stingy in this area feel that telling someone they are doing a great job will engender complacency.
 It has been my observation that employees will be much more inclined to work even harder if they are acknowledged for their effort and contribution.
 In the unlikely event that you have an employee who responds to encouragement by dialing down the diligence, you have the wrong employee and you should fix that.